Cat & Dog Exams

 At Lakeside Veterinary Center in Laurel, we recommend annual cat and dog exams and with good reason.
 A standard routine checkup allows us to determine if your pet is exhibiting any unusual health changes.
 Early detection improves the chances of preventing or delaying the onset and progression of disease in your pet.
 That’s why our main focus is preemptive care—the prevention of health issues from ever developing into major illnesses.
-We also place a strong emphasis on proper nutrition, vaccinations, dental care, and parasite prevention.
+We also place a strong emphasis on proper nutrition, vaccinations, teeth cleaning, and parasite prevention.

 About the Wellness Exam